-Each month we will be hosting a community nature scavenger hunt where you'll be challenged to find our legendary flora and fauna here in King County.
+Each month we will be hosting a community nature scavenger hunt where you'll be challenged to find our legendary flora and fauna here in Washington State.
 Each contest will point out a different category of nature to search, like birds or berries.
 You'll log your findings in the easy-to-use iNaturalist app.
 Form a small team or do it alone, but either way, it's a fun way to get outdoors and learn a little about nature in your area.

 As always, having fun should be the top priority; however, this is a community engagement, so there are some ground rules: 1) Only submit photos or videos of your own production; keep it original!
 2) Your submissions will be part of a community forum where others like yourself are submitting, so it’s important to be kind to the other participants you interact with!
 3) Even with this event taking place in public places, we must stay respectful to keep ourselves and each other safe; always be mindful of social distancing and wearing your face mask.
 It’s important to note that it doesn’t take more than 10 minutes to find something engaging and worth your while, so don’t be discouraged!

 How to Win:

 The user who submits the most different species in our project by 11:59 PM on May 31, 2021, is the winner.
 In the case of a tie, the winner will be selected randomly from all the users with the most different species in our project.
 The winner will receive a 1,000 piece jigsaw puzzle.
 Congratulations to the aserdman!
 They are the winners of last month's Bleeding-Heart contest!

 Have Questions?
 Contact us: email@example.com